Hurricane Laura aftermath: Hundreds of thousands without power in Louisiana, buildings ripped apart

 The storm surge swallowed a car in Vinton, about 26 miles west of Lake Charles, and knocked down the roof of a gas station, KPRC reporter Re'Chelle Turner tweeted.

-Pictures out of West Lake showed collapsed structures and power poles leaning over roads.
+Pictures out of West Lake, about 4 miles west of Lake Charles, showed collapsed structures and power poles leaning over roads.

 More than 580,000 coastal residents in Louisiana and Texas were ordered to join the largest evacuation since the coronavirus pandemic began and many did, filling hotels and sleeping in cars since officials didn't want to open mass shelters and worsen the spread of COVID-19.